My rates are typically lower than average by .25% or more

 How Rates move

-Traditional and governmental lenders determine their rates by referencing the pricing of Mortgage-Backed Securities (MBS) that are actively traded in the bond market.
+Conventional and Government lenders set their rates based on the pricing of Mortgage-Backed Securities (called MBS) which are traded in real time in the bond market.

 Closing costs and lower rates-what to know

-Why isn't the lowest interest rate the most favorable option?
-Initially, lower rates often entail higher lender fees (points).
+Why isn't the lowest interest rate the most advantageous option?
+Initially, lower rates typically entail higher lender fees (points).
 It's important to consider a break-even point when factoring in closing costs, points, and fees.
-For instance, if obtaining a specific rate costs $5k while a higher rate has no upfront costs but results in a $50 higher monthly payment, it could take a hundred months to reach the break-even point!
-Given that the average loan term is 60 months or less, this approach doesn't seem logical.
+For instance, if obtaining a specific rate costs $5k while a higher rate comes at no cost but results in a $50 higher monthly payment, it could take up to a hundred months to reach the break-even point!
+Given that the average loan duration is 60 months or less, this scenario doesn't seem logical.

-What is the reason behind lenders promoting extremely low rates along with numerous points and fees?
-It's because they are aware that the majority of consumers only focus on the interest rate and do not calculate the overall cost.
-Regrettably, this advertising tactic proves to be highly effective on many individuals.
+Why do lenders promote extremely low rates along with numerous points and fees?
+They do so because they understand that the majority of consumers only consider the interest rate and neglect to calculate the overall costs.
+Regrettably, this marketing tactic proves to be highly effective on many individuals.

 What is the Annual Percentage Rate (APR)?

-Lenders charge more than just the interest rate on the mortgage.
-The APR also factors in costs and fees associated with borrowing.
-The APR, which is expressed as a yearly percentage rate, represents the true cost of your mortgage loan after taking into account the mortgage interest rate plus the fees and costs that you have to pay when buying or refinancing a home.
-These can include prepaid interest, discount points, origination fees, mortgage insurance or PMI, and other closing costs liks some title company fees.
-The APR is a more complete measure that reflects the net effective cost of your loan on a yearly basis.
-It can be rounded up or down to the nearest one-eighth of a percentage point.
+mortgage, including the interest rate and various fees associated with purchasing or refinancing a home.
+These fees may encompass prepaid interest, discount points, origination fees, mortgage insurance or PMI, and other closing costs such as certain title company fees.
+The APR provides a comprehensive assessment of the annual net cost of your loan and can be rounded to the nearest one-eighth of a percentage point.

 Mortgage Interest Rate vs APR